 I was at such an early stage of business with Schmidt’s, but seeing my products on shelves in those tiny mom-and-pop shops was huge, and nothing was more gratifying than hearing from excited customers at markets.
-I was ready to jump into the year ahead with both feet, and that eagerness and persistence was about to take me farther than I ever could have imagined.
-In order to rise to the challenge, I channeled an attitude I often relied on in life: Say Yes now, then figure out how.
+I was ready to jump into the year ahead with both feet, and that eagerness and persistence was about to take me further than I ever could have imagined.
+In order to rise to the challenge, I channeled an attitude I often relied on in life: say yes now, then figure out how.
 The truth is, I still felt in over my head most of the time.
-I was collecting people’s money but didn’t have a business bank account or an accountant (I didn’t even have the Square app yet, so I could only take cash or use an old school manual credit card imprinter).
+I was collecting people’s money but didn’t have a business bank account or an accountant (I didn’t even have the Square app yet, so I could only take cash or use an old-school manual credit card imprinter).
 I had a simple website but no online shop (aside from Etsy).
-I could go on with other examples of how my business was very, well, DIY.
+I could go on with other examples of how my business was very DIY.
 I was figuring it all out on the go.
 Yet when an opportunity arose, I was determined not to let my lack of knowledge or experience stop me.
-So I’d say “Yes!” in the moment, then figure it out, one way or another.
+So I’d say yes in the moment, then figure it out, one way or another.
 The more I did it, the easier it became, proving to myself how much I really could accomplish.

-All this is to say that if ever you feel like an imposter, here’s what I suggest: Say yes to the opportunity in front of you.
+All this is to say that if you ever feel like an imposter, say yes to the opportunity in front of you.
 Say yes, even if you don’t think you’re ready or official enough.
 Chances are, you can figure it out (and/or you can find the people, resources, and tools to help you).

 Make ends meet

-At the part time job I’d started the previous year, what had begun as a position heavy in grant writing (which was comfortable for me, as it involved little use of my voice) morphed into a communications role that was frankly beyond my expertise.
-And in this case, it wasn’t one that I had any desire to say Yes to.
+At the part-time job I’d started the previous year, what had begun as a position heavy in grant writing (which was comfortable for me, as it involved little use of my voice) morphed into a communications role that was frankly beyond my expertise.
+And in this case, it wasn’t one that I had any desire to say yes to.
 I wasn’t feeling the job, especially with the new fundraising direction, and my employer knew it.
-So it wasn’t a total surprise when I was presented with a severance option.
+So, it wasn’t a total surprise when I was presented with a severance option.
 Before leaving, I made sure every employee in the small office had one last jar of deodorant to remember me by, and said goodbye.

 I saw unemployment as an opportunity to go all in with Schmidt’s.
 The customer feedback I’d received was overwhelmingly positive, which helped validate what I was doing.
-I was eager to see how all my efforts would pay off this coming season at the markets.
+I was eager to see how all my efforts would pay off in the coming season at the markets.
 I still needed some kind of supplemental income, but this time I was only interested in jobs that were somehow relevant to the DIY or maker lifestyle and reputation I was beginning to own.
 I had finally found my niche, and it allowed me to approach everything with a new sense of clarity and determination.
 I was committed.